 Volunteers (who must be 18 years of age or older) are matched with adults (also 18 years of age or older) who may be experiencing loneliness and isolation that often accompany mental health disorders.
 Having a caring friend to talk with helps them “get on with life” as they progress in their recovery.
 The volunteer is not expected to be a therapist, social worker, or counselor – just a supportive friend.

-If you cannot commit 4 hours a month for a one-to-one friendship relationship, you can volunteer as a Compeer Caller (weekly phone calls), an "E-Buddy," or a pen pal, providing interim support to persons referred to Compeer Chester County until a one-to-one match is made.
+If you cannot commit 4 hours a month for a one-to-one friendship relationship, you can volunteer as a Compeer Caller (weekly phone calls) or an EBuddy (emails, texting).

 Individualized training and ongoing support is provided to each volunteer.
 Compeer staff help you select a friend on the basis of location, personal preferences, and shared interests.